agrosner/DBFlow/usage2/including-in-project.md

 DBFlow has a number of artifacts that you can include in the project.

+**Kotlin:** Built using the language, the library is super-concise, null-safe and efficient.

 **Annotation Processor**: Generates the necessary code that you don't need to write.

 **Core:** Contains the main annotations and misc classes that are shared across all of DBFlow.